Related State Laws

 The law is separate from the state’s Toxics in Packaging law (115A.965) and can be found in Section 325F.075

 New York In December 2020, New York amended their Hazardous Packaging Act (Environmental Conservation Law Article 37, Title 2) to restrict the sale, offering for sale, or distribution of food packaging with intentionally added per- and polyfluoroalkyl substances (PFAS).
-The amendments become effective December 31, 2022.
+The amendments became effective December 31, 2022.
 More details on the implementation of the law are available on NYSDEC’s website.

 Washington In 2018, Washington State amended their existing Toxics in Packaging Law (https://app.leg.wa.gov/rcw/default.aspx?cite=70A.222) to include a ban on PFAS in food packaging.
 The amendment required the completion of an alternatives assessment (https://www.ezview.wa.gov/site/alias__1962/37610/pfas_in_food_packaging_alternatives_assessment.aspx) to identify and evaluate feasible and safer products.
 A two-part phaseout of certain plant-based food packaging begins in February of 2023.